deddyss/kindle-highlight-exporter/README.md

 ## Getting Started
 ### Prerequisites
 1. Your Amazon username and password to access [Kindle Cloud Reader](https://read.amazon.com/).
+You might not need it as long as you're already signed in to Amazon on Chrome.
 2. You need to install [Node.js](https://nodejs.org/) runtime and [Git](https://git-scm.com/) on your machine.

 ### Installation